the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    TimeSeries Volume with selections

 This visualizer displays time series of volumetric data, like fMRI.
-There are three navigation an viewing quadrants on the left and one main "focus quadrant".
+There are 3 navigation an viewing quadrants on the left and one main "focus quadrant".
-It is  possible to navigate in space using the slide controls on the top-left toolbar or by clicking on the navigation quadrants on the most left part of the screen.
+It is  possible to navigate in space using the slide controls on the top-left toolbar or by clicking on the 3 navigation quadrants on the most left part of the screen.
+So clicking in the 3 left squares will change the X, Y, Z of the planes slicing through the currently displayed volume (as the sliders on top are doing), while clicking in the main (central) square will select the clicked point for display of details on the right.

-The playback function is activated by clicking the play button, and it will then change the display with time;
+The playback function is activated by clicking the play button on the top bar, and it will then change the display with time (left and right areas);
 The time series data is buffered from the server according to the currently section of view.

 A different color map can be selected by clicked the Brain call-out in the top-right side of the screen.